 In previous posts, I shared the current thinking of psychologists, as well as a biblical perspective on emotions.
 I also posted a video called “The Link Between Thoughts and Emotions” describing three questions we can ask ourselves and our children to help us manage our thoughts and emotions.
 If you haven’t watched that video, I recommend you watch it before reading today’s blog or watching the next video.

 Today I want to share with you a video to give you some tips on how to help your child fill out my free Take Your Thoughts Captive worksheet.
-You’ll want to download the worksheet first, which you can get by subscribing to this blog.
+You’ll want to download the worksheet first, which you can get here.